Lambosaurus/hives-and-torches/systems/statuses.md

  - Their movement using the [move](actions.md#move) action is halved
  - May not take the [manoeuvre](actions.md#manoeuvre) action

+## Supressed
+This foe is incapable of focusing on attacking, as they are are under other attacks.

+When a character is supressed:
+ - All [attacks](rolls.md#attacks) are made with [disadvantage](rolls.md#disadvantage)

 ## Unconscious
 A character may be unconcious because they are asleep, under the effect of a [spell](spells.md), or have subcumb to their [wounds](stats.md#wounds).